Glossary of real estate terms

 • Conditional upon finance

-• Conditional upon builders report
+• Conditional upon the builder's report

-• Conditional upon solicitors approval
+• Conditional upon the solicitor’s approval

 Cross Lease: